When my friends left me behind to go on a five-day hike along the South African Whale Trail, I felt mega FOMO.

 How do you pick the one most likely to fend off FOMO?

-Luke Burgis’s book Wanting helped me answer this one:
+Luke Burgis’s book, Wanting, helped me answer this one:

-Use mimises to your advantage.
+Use mimesis to your advantage.

 Wanting: The Power of Mimetic Desire in Everyday Life, by Luke Burgis